This page is designed to answer the following questions:

 The amount of money available in a personal budget will be set following an assessment.
 This means that everyone will have a clear understanding of how much is available for care and support services – this includes the service user and so, therefore, will support them to make decisions about how the money is spent.

-Personal budgets and direct payments support the personalisation agenda because they provide individuals that are in receipt of care services the freedom to decide how their care and support is provided.
+Personal budgets and direct payments support the personalisation agenda because they provide individuals that are in receipt of care services the freedom to decide how their care and support are provided.